A Positive Body Image With Massage Therapy

-I remember when I was in massage school and we had our first hands-on class; we were nervous about taking off our clothes and allowing our classmates to touch our bodies.
-However, several massages later we were more at ease, and several weeks later, when our skills improved, we let go of our concerns and enjoyed our massages.
+I remember when I was in massage school and we had our first hands-on class.
+We were nervous about taking off our clothes and allowing our classmates to touch our bodies.
+However, several massages later, we were more at ease.
+Weeks later, when our skills improved, we let go of our concerns and enjoyed our massages.
 We also discovered that bodies are just bodies.

-Practicing massage therapy for over sixteen years has given me the opportunity to witness a phenomenon:
+Practicing massage therapy for more than 16 years has given me the opportunity to witness a phenomenon:

 When our bodies feel better, we feel better about our bodies!

-So, when considering to massage or not, remember these bits of sage advice:
+So, when considering a massage, remember these bits of sage advice:

 - Do nothing, don’t get a massage, don’t risk vulnerability.
 It’s easy, it involves doing nothing.
-The risk is low since you are not letting another person see or touch you at all.
-The results of it are equal zero; you are still stressed, perhaps in pain, insecure, and at war with your body.
+The risk is low because you are not letting another person see or touch you at all.
+The results of it are zero.
+Your stress level will be the same and you are still going to be in pain, insecure, and at war with your body.